SAP-archive/cloud-sample-spaceflight-hana/docs/ex0.2.md

 # Prerequisite 2: Log on to and Configure Web IDE

-In the previous prerequisite step, you logged on the SAP Cloud Platform and found the link your your specific instance of SAP Web IDE.
+In the previous prerequisite step, you logged on the SAP Cloud Platform and found the link to your specific instance of SAP Web IDE.

 <a name="2.1"></a>